New years resolutions Rowallane Garden can inspire.

 Learn Something New-

 2017 can be a year that inspires your mind and body, at Rowallane Garden we have that covered.
-We are running a Demo where you can come along and to our Cafe and learn about the natural healing properties of the herbs we grow in our garden.
-These herbs, such as Rosemary which is an anti-inflammation, anti-fungal, antibacterial, and has antiseptic properties can help to ward off those bad bugs that can affect us all at this time of year.
-The drinks that will be created taste great like our rosemary, mint and lemon tea, so what are you waiting for come along to our Cafe 28 & 29 Jan 14:00 - 16:00 and have a sample
+We are running a Demo where you can come along and to our Cafe and learn the art of traditional griddle bread making.
+At this time of year, there's nothing more homely than some griddle bread making.
+So what are you waiting for come along to our Cafe 27 January 14:00 - 16:00 and have a sample.

 We all can often overindulge over the festive season.
 Take a mince pie; sure they are delicious but are often forced upon us by relatives and co- workers, this makes eating them hard to avoid.
 Can you believe that the average mince pie has 289 calories!
 A brisk 15-minute walk around our woodland walk will help you burn off two mince pies and a walk around our entire garden would burn off 570 Calories.
 The Calories could be limitless as our Garden is free to roam.
 Why not pick up our winter walk to keep your mind occupied while your legs do the work, so pop along and see how far your legs can take you.